Terms & Conditions of Use

 9.8 Final results: Your final result or completion status may be subject to a moderation process.
 If you have outstanding fees or amounts owing, your final result will be withheld until such time as your fees have been settled in full.
 If you are dissatisfied with your academic standing (final result for the course) you are within your rights to submit an appeal within 7 working days after the final results have been made available by contacting your Head Lecturer, who will explain the appeals process to you.

-9.9 Course fail: Legally Law reserves the right to grant concession examinations where the student requires such concession/s in order to pass a course.
+9.9 Course fail: Legally Law reserves the right to grant concession assessments where the student requires such concession/s in order to pass a course.
 A maximum of two concessions (in other words - two modules and not two concessions for one module) will be allowed per course.
 A student will have failed the module if he / she fails the concession and will have one attempt at the following presentation of the course.
 The student will have to enrol afresh for the module/s failed in order to obtain a certificate of completion.
 In the event that the student fails any of the module/s in the subsequent enrolment, then the course must be enrolled for in its entirety as it will be considered that the student is unable to successfully comprehend the contents of the Course.

 10. Student conduct